pytorch/pytorch/docs/source/notes/cuda.rst

   new :class:`torch.Generator` instance and passing it as the ``generator`` argument to an RNG function is prohibited.

-Violating any of these will likely cause a silent error or undefined behavior:
+Violating any of these will likely cause silent numerical errors or undefined behavior:

 * Within a process, only one capture may be underway at a time.
 * No non-captured CUDA work may run in this process (on any thread) while capture is underway.